heatwavemag/heatwavemag.github.io/content/submissions/index.md

 \
 We encourage contributors to submit work that has been carefully drafted and thoroughly revised before final submission.
 Pieces that require less editorial handling will have a higher likelihood of being accepted.
 Heatwave is an all-volunteer project. \
 \
-*Heatwave offers a small stipend for contributors.
-The current base rate is $50 per piece, but is negotiable as a sliding scale based on need.*